rphklein-prog/WDL_scripts/README.md

 # WDL_scripts
-WDL scripts for bioinformatic analysis on Terra.
+WDL scripts for RNA-seq analysis on Terra.
 Included scripts:

 fetch_trim_fastqc_salmon.wdl: combines functions into a single workflow: fetches data from SRA repository based on SRR accessions, trims adapters from reads, runs fastqc, and then quantifies counts with salmon.